comdex-official/networks/testnet/02-comets-testnet-upgrade.md

-# Steps to upgrade comdex chain
+# Steps to upgrade comdex chain [ UPGRADE DATE NOT YET FINALISED, PLEASE DO NOT REFER THIS]

 * Follow the cosmovisor setup guide.
 LAST UPGRADE WAS DONE THROUGH COSMOVISOR HENCE SHOULD BE ALREADY PRESENT, IF YES GO TO [NEXT STEPS](#cosmovisor-already-installed)